hydroper/as3parser/docs/features.md

 _Shorthand_: Shorthand fields equivalent to ECMAScript shorthand fields are added.

-_Rest_: Rest components equivalent to ECMAScript rest components are added.
+_Rest_: Rest components equivalent to ECMAScript rest components are added, taking a compatible iterable value.

 _Trailling comma_: The object initializer is allowed to contain a trailling comma.

 ## Array initializer

-_Rest_: Rest components equivalent to ECMAScript rest components are added.
+_Rest_: Rest components equivalent to ECMAScript rest components are added, taking a compatible iterable value.

 ## Asynchronous and generators